labby/foldergallery/README.markdown

 #Foldergallery-jQuery
 ## Description
-Foldergallery-jQuery is a module for LEPTON CMS (2.x).
+Foldergallery-jQuery is a module for LEPTON CMS.
 It's an imagegallery to handle many images in different categories using various jQuery plugins.
 Categories are based on the folderstructure on the server (media-directory = root directory), so they are created automaticly if you sync the filesystem with the database in the foldergallery backend.